 Western Law offers students numerous opportunities to develop practical skills and gain valuable hands-on legal experience.

 The Western Intellectual Property & Innovation Legal Clinic offers a unique experiential learning opportunity for you to develop your professional skills while gaining exposure to a wide range of matters relating to intellectual property (IP) rights, privacy and technology law, under the supervision of external IP lawyers.
 You will collaborate with authors, artists, inventors, entrepreneurs and start-ups in southwestern Ontario to help them protect their intangible assets.

 The Dispute Resolution Centre is

 an experiential program

 that provides you with handson training in developing

 mediation skills.
 You

 will meet regularly to

 participate in mock

 mediations with expert

 coaching by a lawyer.

 Once trained, you will

 provide mediation and

 conflict-resolution skills

 to members of the local

 community and to students

 at Western University.

-The Western Business

-Law Clinic provides

-small start-up and earlystage businesses with

-student legal assistance

-overseen by practising

-lawyers who act as

-mentors.
-The clinic

-allows you to learn

-valuable practical skills

-and gain exposure to a

-wide range of legal matters

-while providing a benefit to

-local businesses.

-of its kind in North America.
-It offers the unique opportunity to gain experiences working in sports law by assisting high-performance athletes with sport-related legal issues such as NSO athlete agreements, carding, team selection and safe sport disputes, in addition to appeals at the Sport Dispute Resolution Centre of Canada.
-The clinic is run as a program in conjunction with AthetesCAN, the association of Canada's National and Olympic Athletes.
+The Western Business Law Clinic provides small start-up and early-stage businesses with student legal assistance overseen by practising lawyers who act as mentors.
+The clinic allows you to learn valuable practical skills and gain exposure to a wide range of legal matters while providing a benefit to local businesses.
+The Sport Solution Clinic is run in conjunction with Western and AthletesCAN, the association of Canada's National and Olympic Athletes.
+It is the only program of its kind in North America.
+The clinic offers you the unique opportunity to experience the practice of sport law, and assist high-performance athletes with administrative appeals, including team selection, discipline and carding disputes.
+You may also be involved in interviewing athletes, conducting research and drafting documents.
+Finally, you may observe mediation and arbitration at the Sport Dispute Resolution Centre of Canada under the supervision of a lawyer.
 Pro Bono Students Canada is a national program.
 As a law student volunteer, you will be matched with community agencies that need legal services but cannot afford them.
 You will conduct legal research, participate in placements, or complete other law-related projects for local organizations under the supervision of a lawyer mentor.

-Legal Information for Sexual Assault (LISA) provides free and confidential legal information to current Western University students who have experienced sexual assault or abuse.
-LISA offers you the opportunity to work under the supervision of a sexual assault lawyer to help survivors understand the legal pathways they may wish to pursue.
-Any Western student can meet with a trained law student to discuss their legal options, understand various legal processes and receive information and referrals to legal and non-legal resources.

-EXCHANGES AND INTERNSHIPS

-Exchange Program • • • • • • •

-Western Law has established exchange partnerships with 16 leading law schools across four continents: North America, Europe, Asia and Oceania.
+EXCHANGES AND INTERNSHIPS Exchange Program • • • • • • • Western Law has established exchange partnerships with 16 leading law schools across four continents: North America, Europe, Asia and Oceania.
 Participating in an exchange term allows you to benefit from expanded curriculum options, study legal issues from a new perspective and create a network of international contacts for the future.
 More than 55 placements are offered every year, with two to four places usually available at each partner school.
 Course offerings are available in English at all partner schools (except for Laval).
 Western Law values and embraces the international experience, believing that in this era of globalization, exposure to another legal system is exceedingly important.

-Learn more about our exchanges and internships at law.uwo.ca/exchanges

-Internships • • • • • •

-Through our thriving Western Law internship Program (WLIP), you may intern with international organizations, non-governmental and Indigenous organizations, and private industries.
+the Learn more about our exchanges and internships at law.uwo.ca/exchanges Internships • • • • • • Through our thriving Western Law internship Program (WLIP), you may intern with international organizations, non-governmental and Indigenous organizations, and private industries.
 Since its inception in 2006, WLIP has grown to provide up to 15 internships annually in the areas of international law, environmental law, business and finance law, Indigenous law, access to justice and sport law.
 Short-listed candidates participate in an interview as part of a competitive selection process.
 Internships are 10-12 weeks and occur between May and the beginning of August.
 Interns receive a stipend to assist with costs associated with the internship, such as travel, visas and cost of living.